-SECTION 1.
-All proceedings of this Post shall be conducted under and pursuant to Roberts Rules of Order, except as herein otherwise provided within these by-laws.
+ARTICLE XI RULES OF ORDER SECTION 1.
+All proceedings of this Post shall be conducted under and pursuant to Roberts Rules of Order, except as herein otherwise provided within these bylaws.

 SECTION 2.
 Notices may be made by electronic means, website, newsletter and posted in the meeting hall.
 It is the responsibility of the Executive to ensure proper notice has been given.